Bruno Walter: Berlin, Leipzig, Vienna

-As reported by biographers Erik Ryding and Rebecca Pechefsky, when Hitler became Chancellor in January 1933, Walter was conducting in New York, but the next month sailed back to Leipzig planning to conduct his previously scheduled concerts with the Gewandhaus Orchestra in March.
+As reported by biographers Erik Ryding and Rebecca Pechefsky, when Hitler became Reichskanzler on 30 January 1933, Walter was conducting in New York, but the next month sailed back to Leipzig planning to conduct his previously scheduled concerts with the Gewandhaus Orchestra in March.
 However, Leipzig's Chief of Police informed management that he would cancel the concerts if Walter was to conduct them.
 Management resisted and Walter led rehearsals, but on the day that the first concert was to take place, the police, "in the name of the Saxon ministry of the interior," forbade the dress rehearsal and the concerts; Walter left Leipzig.
 Walter was then scheduled to conduct the Berlin Philharmonic on March 20, but its management was warned by Joseph Goebbels that "unpleasant demonstrations" might occur at the concert, and the Propaganda Ministry clarified this by saying that there would be violence in the hall.
 Hearing of this, Walter chose to withdraw, saying to management, "Then I have no further business here."

 The concert in the end was conducted by Richard Strauss.
 Walter later wrote, "The composer of Ein Heldenleben ["A Hero's Life"] actually declared himself ready to conduct in place of a forcibly removed colleague."
 A concert that Walter was scheduled to lead in Frankfurt was also cancelled.
 Walter left Germany and was not to conduct there again until after the war.

 Austria became his main center of activity for the next several years.
 He and his family moved to Vienna, where he regularly conducted the Vienna Philharmonic—with whom he made a number of momentous recordings during this period—and at the Salzburg Festival.
 In 1936 he accepted an offer to be Artistic Director of the Vienna State Opera, where he occupied the same office that had once been Mahler's.
 He was also appointed Permanent Guest Conductor (eerste dirigent) of the Amsterdam Concertgebouw Orchestra from 1934 to 1939, and made guest appearances such as in annual concerts with the New York Philharmonic from 1932 to 1936.
-When Nazi Germany annexed Austria – the Anschluss – in 1938, Walter was in the Netherlands conducting the Concertgebouw Orchestra.
+When Nazi Germany annexed Austria – the Anschluss – in March 1938, Walter was in the Netherlands conducting the Concertgebouw Orchestra.
 His elder daughter Lotte was in Vienna at the time and was arrested by the Nazis; Walter was able to use his influence to free her.
 He also used his influence to find safe quarters in Scandinavia for his brother and sister during the war.